Geographic Information Systems (GIS)

-- Maintain and update parcel data;
+- Maintain and update parcels, land use and zoning data;

 - Overview and approve GIS Final maps;

-- Assist in the advertisement of amenities and attributes of Fernley area to attract new development and industry
+- Assist in the advertisement of amenities and attributes of Fernley area to attract new development and industry to the area;

 - Support and data dispersal for existing and potential businesses;